The Razor's Edge (1984 film): Development

 According to an interview with director John Byrum published on August 8, 2006, in the San Francisco Bay Guardian, he had wanted to film an adaptation of Maugham's book in the early 1980s.
 The director brought a copy of the book to his friend Margaret "Mickey" Kelley, who was in the hospital after giving birth.
 Byrum remembers getting a call the next day at 4:00 am, "and it was Mickey's husband, Bill [Murray].
 He said, 'This is Larry, Larry Darrell.'"

 Byrum and Murray drove across America while writing the screenplay.
 What they had written did not resemble the previous film version.
 Murray included a farewell speech to his recently deceased friend John Belushi in the script; this appears as Larry Darrell's farewell speech to Piedmont, a fellow ambulance driver in World War I.

 While Murray was attached to the project, Byrum had trouble finding a studio to finance it.
 At one stage, 20th Century Fox planned to make it.
 Murray wanted to play the part because "it was a different kind of character, calmer, more self-aware."

-Dan Aykroyd suggested that Murray could appear in Ghostbusters for Columbia Pictures in exchange for the studio's approving to make The Razor's Edge.
-Murray agreed and a deal was made with Columbia.
+Dan Aykroyd suggested that Murray could appear in Ghostbusters for Columbia Pictures in exchange for the studio's approving to make The Razor's Edge; Murray agreed and a deal was made with Columbia.

 Filming

-For the next year and a half, cast and crew shot on location in France, Switzerland, and India with a $12 million budget.
-The Indian locations were primarily in the Indian Himalayas.
-After the last day of principal photography, Murray left to make Ghostbusters.
+Principal photography began on July 4, 1983 and continued through that fall, with shooting taking place in London, Paris, and the Indian Himalayas.
+The film's budget was estimated at "slightly under" $12 million, though other sources indicate $13 million.

 Executive Producer Rob Cohen said, "It's a timeless story about someone looking for values in this world.
 It's about a transition.
 Well, who can make a more extreme transition, somebody like Bill Hurt, who looks pensive to begin with, and will wind up simply a little more spiritual than he was in the first place, or a Bill Murray, who can begin as the class clown, go to war, come back, and having had traumatic experiences, start to question?"

+Release

+The Razor's Edge was released theatrically by Columbia Pictures on October 19, 1984.

+Home media

+RCA/Columbia Pictures Home Video released The Razor's Edge on VHS in 1985.
+Columbia TriStar Home Entertainment issued a DVD edition in 2002.
+The film was released for the first time on Blu-ray by Sony Pictures Home Entertainment on October 18, 2022.

 Reception

+Box office

-The film was a commercial failure, grossing a little more than $6 million, half of its $12 million production budget.
+The film was a commercial failure, grossing a little more than $6 million.